jcgregorio/blog/content/news/2022/11/journalists-and-twitter/index.md

 on [Make Me Smart](https://www.marketplace.org/shows/make-me-smart/unpacking-mastodon/):

 > "I've invested a huge amount of time curating, and taking care to maximize Twitter for my purpose,
-> which is news gathering with a soup son of serendipitous discovery.."
+> which is news gathering with a soupçon of serendipitous discovery.."

 What blows my mind is the complete lack of self-awareness when journalist like Kai admit to relenquishing their editorial filter to a single corporate entity, wide open